Kazeey/Project-Cantiniere/README.md

 #### Don't forget
 When you add a new component, don't forget to create the files `nameComponent.module.ts` and `nameComponent-routing.module.ts`.

-Then configure the file like the others, with the class export and other functions.
+Then configure the files like the others, with the class export and other functions.

 And then, if you need to add a route to this component, edit `app-routing.module.ts` to add a path.